 The whole of Christian philosophy lies in this, our understanding that all our hope is placed in God, who freely gives us all things through Jesus his son, that we were redeemed by his death and engrafted through baptism with his body, that we might be dead to the desires of this world and live by his teaching and example…that we may ever advance from one virtue to another, yet in such a way that we claim nothing for ourselves, but ascribe any good we do to God.
 (Ep.
 1039: 245–54; CWE 7)

 The Erasmian concept of piety was “principled rather than prescriptive” (as O’Malley puts it, CWE 66: xix).
 It is ironic (and perhaps meant ironically) that Erasmus chose to present his counsel in the form of twenty-two rules since his overall message is that there are no fixed rules and no need for definitions and pronouncements.
 These are the hallmark of institutional theology, whereas the philosophy of Christ does not require formal training or attendance at university.
-It is open to anyone.
-“All can be devout, and—I shall boldly add—all can be theologians” (Olin: 104).
+It is open to anyone: “no one is prevented from being godly; and, I shall boldly add, no one is prevented from being a theologian” (CWE 41: 415).
 Every Christian must study the bible, however, Erasmus says.

 Pietas does not depend on learning.
 Faith is the only prerequisite.
 This is the conclusion Erasmus offers in The Praise of Folly.
 He begins his satire showing off his classical learning and ends it paradoxically by praising the devout fool.
 Those who scorn the world are considered fools or madmen by the majority of people, Erasmus says, but they will inherit God’s kingdom and in their ecstasy “feel some foretaste and savour of the reward to come” (CWE 27: 152).

-he counsels students of theology in the Ratio (Holborn: 180).
+he counsels students of theology in the Ratio (Vessey 2021, 117).
 For Erasmus, St. Jerome is the embodiment of docta pietas.
 In his Life of Jerome (which prefaces his edition of the works of the Church Father, 1516), he depicted him as the Christian scholar par excellence, combining Ciceronian eloquence with a thorough understanding of theology and a devout spirit with a holy life.

-In the Paraclesis Erasmus distinguished the simple philosophy of Christ from that of Plato, Aristotle, and other philosophical writers of antiquity, pointing out that the gospel provided the only certain doctrine and Christ was the only true teacher (Olin: 99, 102).
+In the Paraclesis Erasmus distinguished the simple philosophy of Christ from that of Plato, Aristotle, and other philosophical writers of antiquity, pointing out that the gospel provided the only certain doctrine and Christ was the only true teacher (CWE 41: 408).
 For Erasmus learning and knowledge were qualities that had no value unless they centered on Christ and contributed to an understanding of the philosophia Christi.
 Even language studies, which formed the core of his curriculum proposal, had to be subordinated to that goal.
 He wished for an eloquence

 This is the goal of a preacher’s eloquence, as Erasmus explains in the Ecclesiastes (The Evangelical Preacher, 1535).
 There he adapts the threefold task Cicero envisages for the speaker—to instruct, to move, to entertain—and develops the idea that the inspired words of a preacher will not only move but transform the listeners, that the preacher’s sermon will captivate not only the mind but also the soul of the hearers.
 This ability is “a gift of the Holy Spirit” however (CWE 67: 283).